 Collard greens are highly nutritious, “cabbage-like flavored” leafy green vegetables.
-Collards are one of the most popular members in the Brassica family, closely related to kale and cabbage and could be described as a non-heading (acephalous) cabbage.
+Collards are one of the most popular members of the Brassica family, closely related to kale and cabbage and could be described as a non-heading (acephalous) cabbage.

 Botanically, the greens named as Brassica oleracea L.> (Acephala group).

 |Collard leaves.
 Photo: by i like plants

 Collards probably originated in the eastern European or Asia Minor region and nowadays grown almost all parts of the cooler temperate regions.
 The plant grows up to 3-4 feet in height and bears dark-green leaves arranged in a rosette fashion around an upright, stocky main stem.

 Several cultivar types of collard greens are grown around the planet depending on the soil type, climate, etc.

 Blue Max: It has very attractive savoy-like blue-green leaves.

 Georgia: It is also known as Georgia LS or Georgia Southern.
 It features blue-green and slightly savoy-like leaves.

 Vates: The Plant is compact and the leaves are smooth and dark green.

 Champion: Low-growing plant, featuring smooth, dark-green leaves with short internodes.

-Heavy-Crop: It has very large, slightly savoy like, blue-green leaves.
-Leaves have close internodes spacing; so bunching can be more difficult.
+Heavy-Crop: It has very large, slightly savoy-like, blue-green leaves.
+Leaves have close internodes spacing so that bunching can be more difficult.

 Wonderfully nutritious collard leaves are very low in calories (provide only 32 calories per 100 g) and contain no cholesterol.
-However, its green leaves contain a very good amount of soluble and insoluble dietary fiber that helps control LDL cholesterol levels and offer protection against hemorrhoids, constipation as well as colon cancer diseases.
+However, its green leaves contain a good amount of soluble and insoluble dietary fiber that helps control LDL cholesterol levels and offer protection against hemorrhoids, constipation as well as colon cancer diseases.

-Widely considered to be a wholesome foods, collards are rich sources of phyto-nutrients with potent anti-cancer properties, such as di-indolyl-methane (DIM) and sulforaphane that have proven benefits against prostate, breast, cervical, colon, ovarian cancers by virtue of their cancer-cell growth inhibition and cytotoxic effects on cancer cells.
+Widely considered to be a wholesome food; collards are rich sources of phytonutrients with potent anti-cancer properties, such as Di-indolyl-methane (DIM) and sulforaphane that have proven benefits against prostate, breast, cervical, colon, ovarian cancers by virtue of their cancer-cell growth inhibition and cytotoxic effects on cancer cells.

 Di-indolyl-methane has also been found to be an effective immune modulator, with antibacterial and anti-viral properties by potentiating Interferon-gamma receptors.

-The leaves are also an excellent sources of folates, provides about 129 µg or 32% of RDA.
-Folates play an important role in DNA synthesis, and when given during the peri-conception period can prevent neural tube defects in the baby.
+The leaves are also excellent sources of folates, provides about 129 µg or 32% of RDA.
+Folates play a major role in the DNA synthesis, and when given during the peri-conception period can prevent neural tube defects in the baby.